w3f/polkadot-wiki/docs/learn-staking.md

 Validators should have a well-architected network infrastructure to ensure the node is running to reduce the risk of being slashed.
 A high availability setup is desirable, preferably with backup nodes that kick in **only once the original node is verifiably offline** (to avoid double-signing and being slashed for equivocation - see below).
-A comprehensive guide on secure validator setup is available [here](https://wiki.polkadot.network/docs/maintain-guides-secure-validator).
+A comprehensive guide on validator setup is available [here](https://wiki.polkadot.network/docs/maintain-guides-secure-validator).

 ### GRANDPA Equivocation